fran0324/Neuro-240-Project/README.md

-# Semantic Segmentation with CNNs and Vision Transformers on the Human Visual Diet Dataset
+# Comparative Analysis of Segmentation Models on Human Visual Diet Dataset

 This project compares the performance and interpretability of three deep learning models — ResNet-18, DenseNet-121, and SegFormer (a Vision Transformer) — for semantic segmentation on the Human Visual Diet dataset, a benchmark designed to reflect human-like visual experience.